What Does Social Anxiety Look Like in Children?

-These are just the basic needs that every human has.
-But parenting goes much further than that.
-As a parent, you also want to make sure that your child is hitting their developmental milestones, learning what’s right versus wrong, doing well in school, and building relationships with others.
+Parents all strive to provide for their children’s basic needs.
+In addition, as a parent, you are probably hoping that your child is hitting their developmental milestones, learning right versus wrong, doing well in school, and building relationships with others.

 But what if your child struggles to build these relationships with others?
 You want to see your kids happy and carefree — or at least be aware if something is bothering them.

-Let’s dive into social anxiety in children and how it can present itself so you know what to look for.
+Let’s discuss social anxiety in children and how it can present itself so you know what to look for.

 What Is Social Anxiety?

 Social anxiety is a common mental health condition where social interactions can trigger an increase in anxiety in some individuals.
-People with this disorder will spend time before and during social interactions worrying if they are going to be embarrassed, judged, or rejected by others.
+People with this disorder will spend time before, during, and after social interactions worrying if they are going to be embarrassed, judged, or rejected by others.

 Common Causes

-Just like other forms of anxiety, there isn’t one, specific cause of social anxiety.
-There are several believed factors.
-These are some of the most common causes of social anxiety in children.
+Just like other forms of anxiety, there isn’t necessarily one, specific cause of social anxiety.
+There may be several factors.
+Here are some of the most common causes of social anxiety in children.

 Signs and Symptoms